• Insights

 Introduction

-What is test automation, and how can a software development project benefit from it?
-At its most basic, test automation allows a quality control team to reduce the routine, manual work, saving time and minimizing human error.
-Automated testing processes is like turning on a ventilator instead of waving a fan; the ventilator achieves the same result, but much more quickly.
+Automated testing processes is like turning on air conditioning instead of waving a fan, the air con achieves the same result, but much more quickly.
 And it never gets bored, tired, or distracted.

 How does that work?

-First, at the very beginning of the project, the team needs to agree on the minimum acceptable software quality level for the go-live.
-(All complex software will likely go live with defects that can best be repaired after it’s live.
-The question here isn’t whether the bugs will ever be fixed — they will.
-The question is which ones we can let stand until after launch.)
-Having this clear goal upfront helps to determine the development plan and stay focused on the result, and such pro-active thinking can save project team a lot of time — a critical goal in the rapidly changing IT industry.
+The question here isn't whether the bugs will ever be fixed, they will.
+The question is which ones we can let stand until after launch.
+Having this clear goal upfront helps to determine the development plan and stay focused on the result, and such proactive thinking can save project teams a lot of time, which is a critical goal in the rapidly changing IT industry.

 This cyclical, repetitive approach is quite time consuming.
 But we can save time and effort by preventing many bugs in the first place, during the development phase.
 This is where test automation comes in.

-In the planning phases, the developers should work with the QA expert to highlight critical areas that will be prone to bugs and define the acceptance criteria for them.
+In the planning phases, the developers should work with the quality assurance (QA) expert to highlight critical areas that will be prone to bugs and define the acceptance criteria for them.
 Then the test automation engineer can use that information to automate the checks that validate whether the code matches those criteria.
-Then, as the development team is writing code, they can use those automated tests to quickly check for critical bugs in their code, fixing any that appear before they send their work off to quality control in the first place.

-As a result, the critical, high-risk functions of an application come to the quality assurance team for validation without the bugs that could break down the whole system.
-Of course, there still may be some bugs left in that code, but with the biggest ones already taken care of, quality assurance can focus on more creative tests from the first test iteration, rather than spending the first two test cycles handling critical and major malfunctions.
+Of course, there may still be some bugs left in that code, but with the biggest ones already taken care of, QA can focus on more creative tests from the first test iteration, rather than spending the first two test cycles handling critical and major malfunctions.

 Automated testing requires an upfront investment but, like the critical discovery phase, this investment at the beginning of your journey saves time and resources in the long run.

-It’s not enough to run these tests once, before handing the code over to quality assurance.
+It's not enough to run these tests once, before handing the code over to QA.
 We recommend you keep running them every time any piece of code changes.
-This helps make sure that system changes do not affect critical areas in ways they aren’t supposed to.
+This helps make sure that system changes do not affect critical areas in ways they aren't supposed to.
 Again, this saves time and resources in the long run by preventing surprises along the way.

-When your system goes live, remember to support and maintain it, as this is the most important part of the project.
 When your first real users enter the app, you want to give them a completely positive experience.
 And to enable that, you need your core functionality to be operable and the whole system to be up and running.

 One way to identify issues in production is to wait until your system users tell you.
-But that may not be immediate and, even worse, by the time the users tell you about the issues, they’ve already had a bad experience.
-The other, more reliable way to identify issues that need repair is to schedule recurring health checks to validate your most critical areas’ operability.
+But that may not be immediate and, even worse, by the time the users tell you about the issues, they've already had a bad experience.

+The other, more reliable way to identify issues that need repair is to schedule recurring health checks to validate your most critical areas' operability.
 And, luckily for you, all those automated tests you have ready will come in handy once again.

 Contributor